 This scale of required electricity infrastructure development is unprecedented in New Zealand’s history and a key challenge in meeting such a large growth forecast will be ensuring policies across the energy sector, climate change and environmental domains align to support new build activity.

 The wind industry itself also needs to position the sector to support the projected growth with a sustained pipeline of projects ready to be built as demand increases in a global environment with accelerating demand that faces both labour and material shortages.

 In this review we look back over the past year, update the domestic and international outlook, provide an overview of NZWEA’s activities, priorities for 2022 and an overall summary.

-The Association’s strategy was revised to focus on three key areas:
+The Association’s strategy is to focus on three key areas:

 - Leveraging New Zealand's emissions reduction imperative to enable the energy transition to renewables, particularly wind energy.

-- Optimising wind energy’s position and ensure the regulatory environment supports wind farm development.
+- Optimising wind energy’s position and ensuring the regulatory environment supports wind farm development.

 - Expanding the opportunity for wind energy development to enable community and industrial projects including wind's integration with other technologies.

-Click link below to read full 2019 Year in Review report.
+Click link below to read the 2021 / 22 year in review report.